jwajgelt/TestCraft/README.md

 ![Screenshot1](assets/man1.png)

 Leaves and grass are swaying in the wind.
-Grass and flowers are spreading to a nearby dirt block.
+Grass and flowers are spreading to a nearby dirt blocks.
 What a wonderful place to explore!

 ![Screenshot2](assets/man2.png)